-Welcome to my summer notes which have been written with an important milestone season in mind.
+Welcome to my summer notes which, with a new season rapidly approaching, have been written with an important milestone season in mind.

 Season 2025/26 is a momentous campaign for Temple Fortune FC.
 It will be our 50th season of competing in the Maccabi (Southern) Football League.
 No other club past or present can boast such an incredible achievement; even the giants of the Jewish game who reside at Rowley Lane, with all the financial clout and amazing facilities the rest of us can only dream about, cannot match this Club's feat of going into a 50th consecutive season in Maccabi football.